trywilco/Anythink-Market-Base/readme.md

 ## First setup

-_It's been a while since the last engineer started this repo from scrach, maybe it's worth someone will document what it needed to install the system on a new machine?_
+**[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since the last engineer started this repo from scrach, maybe it's worth someone will document what it needed to install the system on a new machine?_